There is no substantive evidence to suggest that children will be more affected in the third wave of coronavirus infections: Report | ExBulletin

 Like the adult protocol, national-level clinical protocols must be adhered to at all levels of the institution and at all well-trained providers.

-“Healthcare systems need to maintain routine programs such as vaccination and nutrition and identify high-risk patients in advance for better management.
-Vaccines are an important part of adult prevention strategies.
-Forming and ultimately important for the child, this must be evaluated and implemented promptly.
+“Health care systems need to maintain routine programs such as vaccination and nutrition and identify high-risk patients in advance for better management.
+Vaccines are for adults and ultimately for children.
+It forms an important part of the preventive strategy for, which must be evaluated and implemented promptly.

 “To alleviate panic and anxiety, behavioral change communication and media management should be prioritized.
-Schools should carefully restart directly, with online access options as needed.
-With a firm determination to restore children’s lives to normal as soon as possible, “the report added.
+Schools should be reopened directly and cautiously, with online access options as needed.
+With a firm determination to restore children’s lives to normal as soon as possible, “the report was added.